Search

 3. To make the sauce, in a bowl, mix in the soy sauce, dark soy sauce, oyster sauce, hoisin sauce, sugar, and water.
 Whisk and put it aside.

-4. To fry the beef, in a wok over high heat, place in the avocado oil (or replace with other high smoking point oil).
+4. To fry the beef, in a wok over high heat, place the avocado oil (or replace it with other high-smoking-point oil).
 Heat it up to 350 degrees F (177 degrees C).
-Carefully place in the beef and fry for about 2 minutes.
+Carefully place the beef and fry for about 2 minutes.
 Remove and drain.

-5. To stir-fry, in a wok over high heat, add the avocado oil (or other high smoking point oil), dried red chili peppers, and garlic.
+5. To stir-fry, in a wok over high heat, add the avocado oil, dried red chili peppers, and garlic.
 Stir-fry until aromatic, 30 seconds.
 Pour in the sauce and cornstarch slurry (2 teaspoons of cornstarch and 2 tablespoons of water).
 Stir until the sauce is thickened.
 Return the beef and coat with the sauce.
 Lastly, add the scallions and mix well.
 Serve!

-• Used oil can be reused in the future if it was not cloudy and dark.
+• Used oil can be reused in the future if it is not cloudy or dark.
 Let the oil cool to room temperature, and pour it into a glass jar through a coffee filter or cheesecloth.
 Then store it in a cool and dry place.

 1. I made this last night and it was delicious!
 I will add a little less sugar next time, but the flavor and texture of the meat was very good.